From Waiting to Defects: The 8 Wastes of Lean Construction

 7. Motion

-Unnecessary or excessive motion can be described as unnecessary movement by people or movement that does not add value.
+Motion waste is unnecessary movement or effort by people that does not add value.
 As mentioned above, unnecessary motion also occurs if workers are spending time searching for materials or information.
-Unnecessary transportation can also be a type of unnecessary motion.
+This often shows up as searching for information or navigating multiple systems on a project or across an organization.

 8. Extra Processing